 I have a passion for trading, and I am a professional software developer but I simply have too much programming work to develop all my ideas.
 Are you a professional software developer or trader interested in learning how to develop trading systems or graybox / quantamental tools to aide discretionary trading?
-Focus would be on … Continue reading Seeking trading / developer partner?
+Focus would be on … Continue reading Trading partner opportunity

 I use a visioning exercise where I imagine how my trading at my best might be different then it is today.
 I find this technique to be an extremely powerful technique.
 The fact is that most traders who pursue their craft with dedication and seriousness know the steps they need to take to become more … Continue reading You Already Know What To Do